morzan1001/Kiosk/README.md

 ### 🎵 Sounds

 As no gag I have implemented that the kiosk can play sounds when a product is purchased or when a purchase fails.
 For this purpose, sound files can be specified in two folders.
-Once positive sounds and once negative sounds. the whole thing can be switched on and off in [config.json](https://github.com/morzan1001/Kiosk/blob/55f6aa53e813dca5f23ecad09443a982eb1d9212/config_example.json#L18).
+Once positive sounds and once negative sounds. the whole thing can be switched on and off in [config.json](https://github.com/morzan1001/Kiosk/blob/55f6aa53e813dca5f23ecad09443a982eb1d9212/config_example.json#L22).

 ### 📧 E-Mail

 The kiosk can notify users when their account balance gets low, or administrators when a product stock is running low.
 In addition, the kiosk can send monthly statistics to users about their purchasing behavior.
 A corresponding SMTP server can be configured in [config.json](https://github.com/morzan1001/Kiosk/blob/55f6aa53e813dca5f23ecad09443a982eb1d9212/config_example.json#L2).
 If a user does not have a stored e-mail address in the database, he simply does not receive any e-mails, the field is not mandatory.

+## 🎺 Mattermost

+the kiosk can also notify users via mattermost webhooks.
+On the one hand, standard messages such as “low account balance” or for admins “low stock” are possible.
+On the other hand, short-term marketing messages can also be sent.
+The idea is that the kiosk regularly evaluates which users have bought little, on this basis individual users are offered a discount via mattermost that is valid for a certain time. the entire mattermost integration can be configured in [config.json](https://github.com/morzan1001/Kiosk/blob/55f6aa53e813dca5f23ecad09443a982eb1d9212/config_example.json#L8).

 ## 🛠️ Service
 <a name="service"></a>